Aboodabulu/Env_Awareness_Website/Login and Signup/README.md

 You have to create a .env file (Simply open a text editor and save the file as '.env').
-And simply type in your database server credentials:\n
+And simply type in your database server credentials: <br/>
 DB_HOST=localhost<br/>
 DB_USER=root<br/>
 DB_PASS=XXXXXXX<br/>